 This has led to reduced carriage numbers and delays, frustrating commuters and straining our regional transport system.
 There is also a significant impact on our farmers, who are already battling drought.
 Kangaroos compete directly with livestock for feed and water, and the pressure on agricultural land is growing.
 The current management tools are slow, bureaucratic and often ineffective.
-The action I seek from the minister is a commitment to enhance Victoria's kangaroo harvesting program.
-I have spoken with constituents who are concerned that the authority to control wildlife program is flawed and the kangaroo harvesting program should be expanded.
+The action I seek from the minister is a commitment to enhancing Victoria's kangaroo harvesting program.
+I have spoken with constituents who are concerned that the authority-to-control wildlife program is flawed and the kangaroo harvesting program should be expanded.
 While Victoria grapples with over 2 million kangaroos, only \$200,000 has been allocated in the budget papers for the kangaroo harvesting program next year.
 What is the government doing to expand the market for this important leather and meat resource?

 Sustainable harvesting provides a way to manage kangaroo numbers while also unlocking a valuable source of leather and meat.
 Kangaroo leather is renowned for its strength, lightness and durability.
 It is widely used in footwear, gloves and sporting goods, where strong, lightweight leather is important.
 It lasts longer than cow leather and synthetic alternatives, reducing the need for replacements, which lowers the overall environmental impact.
-Synthetic leather is created through petroleum-based products that are not biodegradable, while kangaroo leather is a natural renewable resource.
+Synthetic leather is a natural renewable resource.
 Our communities are doing their best to coexist with native wildlife, but it is time for a more balanced and proactive approach that prioritises community safety.